YingyingHan1994/IS590_DataMashUpProject/GM data documentation.md

 ## 3.1 A short plain language statement about what the data file contains, this should be very much along the lines of a domain description.
 The Gilcrease Museum describes its geography information from the aspects of country, or state, or city, and longitude number, latitude number, longitude direction, latitude direction.
 ## 3.2 A short statement about what is being used from this dataset.
-The country, state, city information.
+The country, state, city information, longitude number, latitude number.
 ## 3.3 Relevant dates of the data collection.
 24 October 2019